 One of the not-so-obvious benefits of doing kettlebell swings is a CV (cardiovascular) improvement.

-In the article “kettlebell swings vs rowing“, I’ve included research that compared swings with indoor rower.
+In the article where I compare the differences between kettlebell swings and rowing, I’ve included research that compared swings with indoor rowers.

 The most obvious benefit of doing swings is the strength gains.
 That’s what I’ve personally noticed after doing kettlebell swings every day.
 In this article, I wrote about the strength and power benefits of doing kettlebell swings.

 I’ve also compared it to one of the most effective strength training exercises – the deadlift.
-So feel free and look to find out if the “kettlebell swing is better than the deadlift“.
+So feel free and look to find out how to choose between a kettlebell swing and a deadlift.